-In my last post here I shared some tactics for how you can cash in on long tail keywords using various content generation strategies.
-There’s no doubt that the long tail is where the traffic’s at but today I want to talk about the mid-tail which in many sectors is where the moneys at!
+In my last post here I shared some tactics for how you can cash in on long-tail keywords using various content generation strategies.
+There’s no doubt that the long tail is where the traffic’s at but today I want to talk about the mid-tail which in many sectors is where the money at!

 What’s this mid-tail then?

 Well basically it’s the bit between the head and the long tail or to bastardise a graph from SEOmoz…

 Mid-tail keywords are those terms which you want to rank for, you pro-actively optimize for but which don’t usually get your boss or clients all hot under the collar like a head term does.
 They’re the unsung heroes of many SEO campaigns.
 Here are a few examples…

 Long tail: “What’s the best car insurance for a green Ford Mondeo 2002″

 Long tail: “Best price on Kings hotel Brighton in June 2011″